bright/new-www/_jobs/performance-marketing-specialist.md

 * flat structure without micromanaging
 * business contract depending on your needs (UoP is also an option)
 * MacBook and additional accessories to your computer
-* MultiSport card and private health care packagem
+* MultiSport card and private health care package
 * flexible working hours and a possibility of partial remote work
 * individual growth budget for your educational plan
 * team retreats, birthday cakes and sponsored lunches :)